ldn-softdev/jtm/README.md

    </body>
 </html>
 ```
-- is converted into json:
+- is converted into JSON:
 ```
 [
    {